-To the middle of the skimmer, mouth is a good indicator.
-At this time it’s a really good idea to add either an algaecide to the water or a natural pool clarifier to start cleaning up the water and prepping it for the initial shock.
+To the middle of the skimmer, the mouth is a good indicator.
+At this time, it’s a really good idea to add either an algaecide to the water or a natural pool clarifier to start cleaning up the water and prepping it for the initial shock.

 Starting your pump for the first time: